 Section Quick Links

 August 2016: Bartell v.
 C.I.R.
 Tax Court Approves Non Safe Harbor Reverse Exchange.
-In this Tax Court decision, a 17 month reverse construction exchange using an exchange facilitator Read full analysis
+In this Tax Court decision, a 17 month reverse construction exchange using an exchange facilitator.
+The IRS issued a non-acquiescence to the decision in August 2017.
+Read full analysis

 IRS Disaster Tax Relief: